nmakel/solaredge_setapp/README.md

 * **region** - web/v1/region - language and country settings, **fully implemented**
 * **status** - web/v1/status - inverter and energy statistics, **work in progress**

+## Working on protobuf messages

+Clone the project if you want to modify the protocol buffer messages.

+In order to use `compile_proto.sh` to (re)compile the protocol buffer `.proto` message definitions you will need `protoc`, which is provided, for example, by Ubuntu's `protobuf-compiler` package. *(Re-)compiling the protobuf messages is only necessary if you have made local changes to them.*

 ## Limitations

 The SetApp API does not (yet) provide real-time power optimizer data.
 Initial results suggest the data is 5-15 minutes old.
 Inverter production and voltage information is near real-time, however.
 Basically, the entire information set visible on the inverter's SetApp web interface is available through this library, in addition to per optimizer voltages and temperatures.
+Power optimizer voltages and current are expressed as integers, and are therefore not entirely accurate.

-Rate limiting will kick in if you have the SetApp web interface open while also polling using this library.
+Rate limiting will kick in if you have the SetApp web interface open while using this library.

 The SetApp API is new, and therefore likely to change.
-Variable naming and distribution is likely to change.
+Variable naming, distribution, and parsing is likely to change.

 ## Contributing